IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 Running the first simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that the app has been compiled, we can run it in the simulated environment.
+Now that the app has been compiled, you can run it in the simulated environment.
-The builtin examples are already compiled, so we can click **Simulate** right away.
+The builtin examples are already compiled, so you can click **Simulate** right away.

 .. note::